lachrist/aran/README.md

   If this array is not empty it should probably come from another Aran instance.

 The state of an Aran instance essentially consists in the node it instrumented.
-Aran instances can be serialized using the standard `JSON.stringify` function.
+Aran instances can be serialised using the standard `JSON.stringify` function.
 For instance, in the code below, `aran1` and `aran2` are in the exact same state:

 ```js